hacspec/hax/book/src/tutorial/data-invariants.md

 Soon you want to work with a bigger finite field: say `F₂₃₄₇`.
 Representing this many `q` different elements with an Rust enum would be very painful...
-The `enum` apporach falls appart.
+The `enum` approach falls apart.

 ### Newtype and refinements
 Since we don't want an `enum` with 2347 elements, we have to revert to